amir-khazaee/Bitcoin-Predictor/README.md

 # Bitcoin-Predictor

-The dependencis for this python app are beautifulsoup4 ,bs4 ,requests ,
+The dependencis for this python app are beautifulsoup4 ,bs4 ,requests ,lxml